srinivasflyin/Unit-testing-best-practices-in-Vue/README.md

 Like with regular tests, each component has a spec file which describes all tests we want to run.

-Specs are JavaScript files.
+Specs are typescript files.
 By convention, they have the same name as the components they’re testing, plus a .spec suffix.

 Go ahead and create a test/unit/list.spec.ts file.